Return to Work – Temporary Helper

 - To mitigate loss of earnings, the injured worker may return to work with the assistance of a temporary helper.
 The helper may complete duties the injured worker is unable to carry out in order to fulfil any contract obligations.
 As a result, the income generated by the business (self-employed) or employment contract should not be affected.

-- For reimbursement, the employer who hires the temporary helper must provide an original receipt detailing the temporary helper’s wages to the Case Manager (CM) or Claims Entitlement Specialist (CES).
-In some situations, the CM or CES will reimburse the injured worker or will pay the temporary helper directly for their services.
+- For reimbursement, the employer who hires the temporary helper must provide an original receipt detailing the temporary helper’s wages to Operations staff.
+In some situations, Operations staff will reimburse the injured worker or will pay the temporary helper directly for their services.

-- The CM or CES will compare the helper’s wage with the amount of compensation the injured worker would have been entitled to if he/she had not returned to work.
+- Operations staff will compare the helper’s wage with the amount of compensation the injured worker would have been entitled to if he/she had not returned to work.
 Typically, the helper’s wages will be considerably less than that of the injured worker’s.
 The amount reimbursed for the helper’s gross wages will not exceed the amount WCB would pay the injured worker for full wage loss compensation.